You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 From 2012: Nitroville's focus was on touring and gigs.
 The band played alongside some of rock history's greatest, securing shows with well-known venues and festivals and also a headlining slot at the prestigious Cambridge Rock Festival, for which drummer Dan Warren joined the band.
 Nitroville got noticed abroad with some continental European radio stations and not before long, the first international gigs were in the pipeline.

 From 2013: Nitroville started writing new material for a second album alongside international touring and playing festivals abroad.
-Bassist Fussi Andersen was replaced by 'Ched', who was an excellent match for the band in terms of personality and musical influences.
+Bassist 'CHED' then joined the band, who was an excellent match for the band in terms of personality and musical influences.

 From 2014: Besides continuing writing new material, the band continue to perform and with playing larger venues, Nitroville supported U.D.O (Udo Dirkschneider of Accept) at a festival near Berlin in July 2014.